-$$FOS = \frac{PB}{T{max}} = factory \text{ of safety}$$
+$$FOS = \frac{PB}{T{max}} = factory of safety$$

-$$F{max} : characteristic tension in the anchor line, equal to the maximum value obtained according to 3)$$ severe storm - one line failed:following the failure of any one mooring line in the severe storm condition.
+T{max} : characteristic tension in the anchor line, equal to the maximum value obtained according to 3)

+PB : minimum rated breaking strength of the

+anchor line

-- PB : minimum rated breaking strength of the anchor line operating: the most severe design environmental condition for normal operations as defined by the owner or designer - severe storm:the most severe design environmental condition for severe storm as defined by the owner or designer. - operating one line failed: following the failure of any one mooring line in the operating condition a) Windlasses
+operating: the most severe design environmental condition

+for normal operations as defined by the owner or designer

+severe storm:the most severe design environmental condition for severe storm as defined by the owner or designer.

+operating - one line failed: following the failure of any one mooring line in the operating condition severe storm - one line failed:following the failure of any one mooring line in the severe storm condition.